 Bring the remaining milk to the boil in a saucepan over low heat, stirring regularly.
 Gradually add the boiled milk to the flour and whisk for 1 minute, or until smooth and well combined.
 Slowly whisk in the sugar syrup.
 Whisk in the egg yolks, whole egg and vanilla seeds until smooth.
 Set aside.

 Roll out the pastry onto a lightly floured work surface to a rectangle measuring approximately 50x30/20x12in, but more importantly to a thickness of 1mm.
 With the longest edge of the pastry rectangle facing you, roll the pastry as tightly as possible, brushing it from right to left with water as you go.
 Cut the pastry roll into 2cm/¾in-thick discs.

 Place the discs in the holes of a muffin tin and massage them with a circular motion using a wet thumb, until the pastry rises up the sides of the holes in the tray.
 Make sure you don’t make any holes in the pastry.

 Fill the pastry cases with the custard until they are almost, but not quite, full.

-Bake the custard tarts in the oven for 20 minutes, or until the pastry has risen and the surface of the custard is scorched.
+Bake for 20 minutes, or until the pastry has risen and the surface of the custard is scorched.
 Set aside to cool for at least 10 minutes before serving to allow the custard to set slightly.

 To glaze the tarts, spray them with a chefs' water-pressure sprayer as soon as they come out of the oven.